AKEric/skinner/README.md

 **If you're unfamiliar with this level of tool integration**, that's ok:  If you follow the below sections line by line, step by step, there's no reason you won't find success.

 ## Requirements
-* It has been tested on Windows 10.
+* It has been tested on Windows 10 & 11.
 No reason it shouldn’t work on other OS’s, but no testing has been done.
 There has been intent in the code to make it cross-platform compatible (no Windows-centric calls have been used).
 * Python 3 (Maya 2022+)
   * This will not work on older versions of Maya running Python 2.7
 * Based on your version of Maya, these Python packages available on Maya’s Python’s ```sys.path``` for import:
   * [Numpy](https://numpy.org/)
+    * As of v1.5.1, now supports comingling of different Numpy versions, both v1 & v2.
+Previously, ```.sknr``` files would be non-binary compatable if saved in a different Numpy version than the Skinner API trying to access them.
+Maya 2026 ship with Numpy ```1.26.4```, but technically you could have ```2.x``` replace it.
   * [Scipy](https://scipy.org/)
   * By default they will be missing, so presume they need installed.